 Investigative Reporter and Host of Backstory

 Since joining ESPN in January 2012, he has done cross-platform, investigative stories about scandals embroiling the National Football League, Commissioner Roger Goodell, Penn State University, Rutgers University and others.
 Besides his written work, he is often featured on Outside the Lines, the network’s Emmy-award winning investigative series.
-In each of the last four years, his long-form articles were anthologized in The Best American Sports Writing series and in 2018, a series of stories about the NFL that he co-wrote with ESPN senior writer Seth Wickersham was a finalist for a National Magazine Award.
+His long-form articles were anthologized in The Best American Sports Writing series and in 2018, a series of stories about the NFL that he co-wrote with ESPN senior writer Seth Wickersham was a finalist for a National Magazine Award.
 In 2016 the Society of Professional Journalists named Van Natta a “Fellow of the Society,” the organization’s highest professional honor awarded for “extraordinary contribution” to the journalism profession.

 Prior to joining ESPN, Van Natta worked for 16 years as an investigative correspondent for The New York Times, where he was a member of two Pulitzer Prize winning teams for National Reporting, in 1999, and for Explanatory Reporting, in 2002.
 At the Times, Van Natta was based in New York, Washington, D.C., Miami and, from 2003 to 2005, in London as the newspaper’s first investigative correspondent in its history to be posted overseas, covering counter-terrorism and intelligence issues.
 He broke hundreds of stories for the Times about a wide range of subjects, from the crash of TWA Flight 800 in 1996, the impeachment of President Bill Clinton, the 9/11 attacks, extraordinary rendition of terror suspects abroad, campaign finance abuses and the phone-hacking scandal at Rupert Murdoch’s News of the World in London.